Let’s be real — self storage is an extra bill every month — but here are several great reasons to invest in self storage.

 If you’re storing a vehicle: Whether you’re leaving town for an extended period — like our friends in the military, for example — or simply own a great ride that you want to protect, vehicle self storage is a great option.
 The first question to answer is how much space you’ll need.
 Check out Brian Schrekengast’s blog, where he has listed the sizes of the most popular vehicles as a reference guide.

-Other important questions — do you want indoor storage (“Select a dark and dry place to discourage rust, corrosion, and sun damage,” mechanic Donald Mayes advises)?
+Other important questions — do you want indoor storage?
 How big is your car?
 Do you live in a region where climate control storage makes sense?
 Settling on cheap self storage is not much help if it results in car repair bills.

 If you’re storing personal belongings: Remember that electronics do not take kindly to temperature or humidity extremes — that’s right, low humidity can be bad, too, according to Brian Smith of Electronic Assembly Americas.
 Mary Beth Quirk of The Consumerist notes that “Ideally, you’ll want somewhere well-ventilated, cool, dark and dry to store your clothes.”
 Important papers, scrapbooks or periodicals should be kept in acid-free boxes and tissue.
-Audiophiles know that vinyl records should be stored vertically and in a dry, cool environment.
+Vinyl records should be stored vertically and in a dry, cool environment.

 Like all things worth doing, self storage requires an investment of time, money and strategy.
 Put in the work, and you’ll create a truly valuable asset — and a have a great place to safely stash the items that mean so much to you.